AdobeDocs/commerce-operations.en/help/home/home.md

     </a>
     <div>
       <a href="../configuration/overview.md"><strong>Configuration</strong></a>
-      <p>Configure your Adobe Commerce or Magento Open Source application features and services.</p>
+      <p>Configure features and services for your Adobe Commerce application.</p>
     </div>
   </td>
   <td valign="top">